barryclark/jekyll-now/_posts/2018-05-28-HackTM18_festival_for_geeks.md

 This is also the chance to visit other projects and teams during their pitch.

-We managed to get into the top 10, which means we can present our project on the stage and participate in the public voting for the grand prize.
+We managed to get into the top 10, which means we can present our project on stage and participate in the public voting for the grand prize.

 #### Our outcome:
 4th place out of 60 and we won the "Best community and administration app".